Tedmcm/freeport-nft-minter-tutorial/README.md

 Now let's start coding!
 Each code block below is preceeded by a header representing the function you're editing and its corresponding file name in [brackets].

 # Connecting to your Metamask wallet
-> [PK] - this entire section is unnecessary in my view, and takes away from the main goal of the tutorial.
-I'd suggest removing it.
-Leave the code in the files so the functionality is thre, but we should not be in the business of explaining the basic wallet functionality.

 ## `1. connectWallet [actions.js]`